GSA/digitalgov.gov/content/events/2020/10/2020-10-01-plain-language-summit-2020.md

 In this session you will hear from the following speakers :

-* **9:30am - 10:00am: Using plain language can improve your ability to influence, motivate, or mobilize others-** Bethany Blakey
-* Chief Modernization Strategist, CoE, TTS
+* **9:30am - 10:00am: Using plain language can improve your ability to influence, motivate, or mobilize others-** Bethany Blakey, Chief Modernization Strategist, CoE, TTS
 * **10:00am - 11:00am: Content Strategy-** Ginny Redish, Redish & Associates
 * **11:00am - 12:00pm : Sense making lessons from the Private Sector-** Abby Covert, Information Architect & Author